ptsteadman/notebook/stories/summer-of-entropy.md

 "Anyways," he continued,  "Lexapro worked out really well for me."

 The woman introduced herself as Elkie.
 Chris confirmed the spelling with her, E-L-K-I-E, and went to get another beer.
-He politely stepped through a few conversations.

 When he returned, someone was in his place, talking to Elkie about iOS development.

 "I'll show you my app," Elkie said.
 "I really need feedback on my app."

 "Of course," the guy said.
+He looked fresh from work, like everyone else, holding a draft beer in the evening sunlight.

 Elkie turned to Chris, concern in her eyes.